CS501-Android/TrainTrackrUpdated/README.md

 ## API Utilize
 - **Google Map API**
 Google Map API was utilized to render current user locations.
 On top of such, it was used to portray potential stops and user-inputted stops within the Google Map.
 Given the user input, it'll create routes and stopping points of the Trip detail.
+Currently, searching up a location returns the coordinates of the stop, and adding multiple stops will display a map with the route plotted out in the order it was added.

 - **Firebase API**
 We've utilized the Firebase Email/Password authentication method for our Login.
 We plan to add another instance with Google or other social media Login as we plan to integrate